 I don’t own much, but I have a lot to live for.

-That’s why I’m trying a new experiment next month.
-I’m going to clear my damn plate—a phrase my mother used to use with vigor—and focus on one thing at a time (i.e., place one thing on my empty plate at a time).
+That’s why I’m trying a new experiment next month: I’m going to clear my damn plate (a phrase my mother deployed with vigor) and focus on one thing at a time—I will place only one thing on my empty plate at a time.

-There is little-to-no physical clutter in my life, but I still get stressed out sometimes; I get stressed out by self-imposed deadlines, by other people’s expectations, by my own standards of supposed accomplishment, by constant interruptions that I can control.
+There is no physical clutter in my life, but I still get stressed at times—by self-imposed deadlines, by other people’s expectations, by my own standards of supposed accomplishment, by constant interruptions.

-I am in control, just as you are in control.
-We must remember that.
+But I am in control, just as you are—we must remember that.
 This is my life, I am in charge, and I have the freedom to do what I want.

-So next month I’m going to clear my plate, and I’m going to do only one thing at a time.
-All the time.
-I’m not going to take my computer with me when I want to read a book or exercise or visit a friend.
-I’m not going to check my phone when I’m eating a meal with someone.
-I’m not going to brush my teeth while I browse through email.
+So next month I’ll clear my plate, and I’ll do only one thing at a time—all the time.
+I won’t take my computer with me when I want to read a book, exercise, or visit a friend.
+I won’t check my phone when I’m eating a meal with someone.
+I won’t browse email while brushing my teeth.

-I’m going to be in the moment.
-If I’m on Twitter, then I’ll give my full attention to Twitter, not the other way around.
+I’ll be in the moment: If I’m on Twitter, I’ll give my full attention to Twitter.
 If I’m reading a book, I’ll read a book.
-If I’m writing, I will write.
-If I’m interacting with you, I’ll interact with friends.
+If I’m writing, I’ll write.
+If I’m interacting with friends, I’ll interact with friends.
 I’ll stay focused on the current activity, and I’ll allow no interruptions.

-The moments of our lives deserve our full attention.
-So let’s give our lives the attention they deserve and start living a more meaningful life, one that we love.
+The moments of our lives merit our full attention: let’s give our lives the consideration they deserve, and let’s start living more meaningful lives—lives we love.

 Care to join me?
 Want to clear your damn plate for a month?